Makers of Calcium Supplements and Other Mineral Supplements

 How does EZorb Calcium compare with its so-called competitors?

-How does EZorb Calcium compare with Coral Calcium?
+How does EZorb Calcium compare with coral or seaweed calcium?

 Why doesn't EZorb Calcium contain Vitamin D or magnesium?